-On July 2nd, 1776, delegations from the 13 sovereign states convened as the Second Continental Congress at the Pennsylvania State House.
+On July 2, 1776, delegations from the thirteen sovereign states convened as the Second Continental Congress at the Pennsylvania State House.
 The delegates voted in support of a much-debated resolution for colonial unity and independence.
-The New York delegation abstained, as they had not received permission from its Provincial Congress to vote in the affirmative.
+The New York delegation abstained, as it had not received permission from the colony’s Provincial Congress to vote in the affirmative.

 Adams continued: “The Second Day of July 1776, will be the most memorable Epocha, in the History of America.
 I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival.
 It ought to be commemorated, as the Day of Deliverance by solemn Acts of Devotion to God Almighty.
 It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.
 You will think me transported with Enthusiasm but I am not.
 I am well aware of the Toil and Blood and Treasure, that it will cost Us to maintain this Declaration, and support and defend these States.
 Yet through all the Gloom I can see the Rays of ravishing Light and Glory.”

-Finally, Adams concluded with, “I can see that the End is more than worth all the Means.
+Finally, Adams concluded, “I can see that the End is more than worth all the Means.
 And that Posterity will tryumph in that Day’s Transaction, even altho We should rue it, which I trust in God We shall not.”

-The delegates then spent two days reviewing the draft of the proposed declaration for independence, which 33-year old Thomas Jefferson composed at the request of John Adams.
-After revisions and deletions, it was ratified on July 4th and signed by John Hancock, president of the Continental Congress.
-July 4th has since become the Independence Day we celebrate with “Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations.”
+The delegates then spent two days reviewing the draft of the proposed declaration for independence, which 33-year-old Thomas Jefferson composed at the request of John Adams.
+After revisions and deletions, it was ratified on July 4 and signed by John Hancock, president of the Continental Congress.
+The Fourth of July has since become the Independence Day we celebrate with “Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations.”

-The delegate signers, who were merchants, farmers, doctors, lawyers, and of other common professions, all pledged, “our lives, our fortunes and our sacred honor” to the cause of Liberty.
-Nine of the 56 would indeed lose their lives in the ensuing conflict.
+The delegate signers, who were merchants, farmers, doctors, lawyers, and of other common professions, all pledged “our lives, our fortunes and our sacred honor” to the cause of Liberty.
+Nine of the fifty-six would indeed lose their lives in the ensuing conflict.

 They declared: “When in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature’s God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.”

 Our Declaration of Independence was derived from Common Law, “the Laws of Nature and Nature’s God.”
-And the assertion that the rights of all men were irrevocable as “endowed by their Creator” rather than by kings and magistrates was radical, as was its call upon “the Supreme Judge of the world” for “protection of Divine Providence.”
+And the assertion that the rights of all men were irrevocable as “endowed by their Creator” rather than by the rulers of men was radical, as was its call upon “the Supreme Judge of the world” for “protection of Divine Providence.”

 This is not an article of “faith.”
-It is the assertion that the right to “Life, Liberty and the pursuit of Happiness,” as enshrined in our Declaration, is inherent and applicable to all humans of every nation, religion, race and ethnicity, and for all time.
+It is the assertion that the right to “Life, Liberty and the pursuit of Happiness,” the fundamental Rights of Mankind enshrined in our Declaration of Independence, are inherent and eternal, applicable to all humans of every nation, religion, race, and ethnicity, for all time.

-The roots of Liberty and Rule of Law are also found in the Reformation “wars of religion,” and in the 17th century Puritan writers, most notably Samuel Rutherford and his works.
+The roots of Liberty and Rule of Law are also found in the Reformation’s “wars of religion,” and in the seventeenth century Puritan writers, most notably Samuel Rutherford and his works.